EndPointCorp/end-point-blog/2011/02/08/sas-70-becomes-ssae-16.html.md

 Many major hosting providers have completed a SAS 70 Type II audit, including Rackspace (and Rackspace Cloud), Amazon Web Services, SoftLayer (and The Planet, which SoftLayer recently acquired), Verio, Terremark, and ServePath, to mention a few that we have worked with.
 Presumably these will make an SSAE 16 attestation later this year.

 Note that many VPS and cloud hosting providers do not report having been SAS 70 audited.
-If this is a requirement for your hosting, it's important to look for it early before settling on a provider.
+If this is a requirement for your hosting, it’s important to look for it early before settling on a provider.

-More details about the SAS 70 to SSAE 16 transition are available on the [AICPA Service Organization Controls Reporting website](http://www.aicpa.org/soc).
+More details about the SAS 70 to SSAE 16 transition are available on the [AICPA Service Organization Controls Reporting website](https://www.aicpa.org/interestareas/frc/assuranceadvisoryservices/sorhome.html).